Grasselli-Geomechanics-Group/digital_rock_modulus/pyrockmodulus/docs_sphinx/postprocessing_intro.md

 # Introduction

-Makes it easier to classify the Deere-Miller - Modulus Ratio [MR] and Tatone et al. - Strength Ratio [SR].
+The package herein helps visualise the relationship between the uniaxial compressive strength (UCS), Young's Modulus (E), and the in-direct tensile strength, commonly known as the Brazilian Disc (BD).
+The Modulus Ratio **(MR)** is the correlation between the UCS and E while the Strength Ratio **(SR)** is the correlation between the BD and UCS.

 For any suggestions, bugs or if you wish to contribute to the project => [REPO](https://github.com/alicarlos/digital_modulus_strength_ratio)